SEESolutions-it/DpdlEngine/README.md

 * Dpdl scripting API provides access to the complete underlying Java platform API and to external libraries via the loadObj(..) and getClass(..) methods
-* Support for common IoT open source protocol stacks such as Bluetooth(tm) (JSR-82) and CoAP (Constraint Device Application Protocol) (IETF standard RFC 7252)
+* Support for common IoT open source protocol stacks such as Bluetooth(tm) (JSR-82) and CoAP (Constrained Application Protocol) (IETF standard RFC 7252)
 * Virtual filesystem for record stores
 * Double precision floating point emulation
 * XML with xpath parser